-Southern California is an ecologically diverse region threatened by urbanization, water scarcity, and shifting wildfire frequency.
-As a biodiversity hotspot with a population of more than 21 million people and an economy of nearly $1.3 trillion GDP, a comprehensive drought preparedness and response strategy that considers the interrelated nature of these threats is needed.
+Southern California is an ecologically diverse region threatened by urbanization, water scarcity, and shifting wildfire frequency—A comprehensive drought preparedness and response strategy that considers the interrelated nature of these threats is needed.

 This project will help build regional understanding of the vulnerabilities and effects of ecological drought for conservation and natural resource management.